Information about Glycerin Suppositories

 Glycerin Suppositories is used in constipation.

-Glycerin Suppositories works by drawing water into the intestines through osmosis, which makes the stools soft and easier to pass.
+Glycerin Suppositories works by drawing water into the intestine through osmosis, which makes the stool soft and easier to pass.

 - Avoid taking a Glycerin Suppositories for more than 1 week, unless prescribed by the doctor, as it leads to dependency on the laxative action to produce a bowel movement.